Sayings of Jesus: “Hate Your Family”!

 The final ingredient for consideration is the surrounding context in Luke 14.

 We must be careful not to be reading too much into the literary sequencing of sayings and events in the Gospels; sometimes it’s relevant, other times it may not be.
-What we can say is that the Gospel writers consciously assembled their materials (their research) to best convey the Jesus story and his teaching from their perspective, inspired by the Holy Spirit.
+What we can say is that the Gospel writers consciously assembled their materials (their research) to best convey the story and teaching from their perspective, inspired by the Holy Spirit.
 They were conveying theology as well as history, and doing so from slightly different vantage points.
-They arranged it sequentially, accordingly.

-Then comes that shock statement we began with, after which we see another three parables (or at least, metaphors): the need to ‘count the cost’ before you start to build a tower; to count the size of your army before going into battle against another army that might be twice the size; and the tragedy of salt (which is—or was—good) but loses its saltiness.
-All these surrounding stories and sayings appear to me to be related to our personal commitment to Jesus.
+Then after that shock statement we began with, we see another three parables (or at least, metaphors): the need to ‘count the cost’ before you start to build a tower; to count the size of your army before going into battle against another army that might be twice the size; and the tragedy of salt which once was good but then loses its saltiness.
+All these surrounding stories and sayings appear to me to be related to our commitment to Jesus.
 They’re all variations on that theme.
 Different questions to ask ourselves—honest questions.
 The kind of thing to chat about in a home group.

-Is it legitimate for a Bible version to—quite literally—change what Jesus actually said in Luke to correspond to what he said in Matthew, in a potentially comparable passage?
-Bearing in mind, there is no scope to translate it that way from the Greek.
-And, there’s every possibility that Jesus could have said similar but not identical things on more than one occasion (highly likely, in fact).
-So it is legit to import from Matthew, in that way?
+Is it legitimate for a Bible version to—quite literally—change what Jesus actually said in Luke to correspond to what he said in Matthew, in what seems to be a potentially comparable passage?
+Bearing in mind, there is no scope to be doing that from the Greek text in Luke.
+And, there’s every possibility that Jesus could have said similar things on more than one occasion (highly likely, in fact), so this may not be a strictly parallel account.
+Is it, therefore, legitimate to import from Matthew in that way, to correspond to a preferred interpretation?

-The answer depends on what the translators are aiming to do—to publish a ‘word-for-word’ translation, or a ‘thought-for-thought’ (idea-for-idea) translation.
+The answer to that depends on what the translators are aiming to do—publish a ‘word-for-word’ translation, or a ‘thought-for-thought’ (idea-for-idea) translation.

-There is no such thing as either, in a strict sense, but the former aims to accurately translate each individual word from the original language, whereas the latter aims to make the same core thinking underlying those words tangible to a contemporary audience.
-The Message is at the extreme end of the latter; more traditional versions like the ESV, NASB, and NRSV are more the former.
-The NIV and NLT are somewhere in between, but nearer to the word-for-word.
+There is no such thing as either, in a strict sense, but the former aims to accurately translate each individual word from the original language to the extent possible, whereas the latter aims to make the same core thinking underlying those words tangible to a contemporary audience.
+The Message paraphrase is at the extreme end of the latter; more traditional versions like the ESV, NASB, and NRSV are more the former.
+NIV and NLT are somewhere in between and probably the best balance for the average reader.

-But neither is ‘pure’ in that sense (for example, the word order in the original languages may not work in English, and some words may need to be added to make the sentence make sense).
+However, not even a word-for-word translation is ‘pure’ in that sense (for example, the word order in the original languages may be different and need some English words added to make the sentence make sense).